Rights Respecting School Ambassadors

 Well Done Albany!

-Now we are all settled in our new classes, children have been pledging to become the 'Rights Respecting Ambassadors' for their class.
+Now we are all settled in our new classes, children are getting back on track with their 'Rights Respecting Ambassadors' responsibilities in their class.

-Our first meeting has taken place.
-I was incredibly impressed by the enthusiasm of our ambassadors.
+I am incredibly impressed by the enthusiasm of our ambassadors.
 They are determined to do their best for the school.
-They have already begun working on their roles and educating their classmates of their rights.
+They have already begun working on their roles and educating their classmates and school of their rights.

 Albany Junior School as a Rights Respecting school.